-

 What financial compensation is required under law or custom to terminate the employment relationship?
 How is such compensation calculated?

-Employees are not entitled to any financial compensation (such as a severance payment) upon termination of their employment agreement.
+There is no statutory entitlement to any financial compensation (such as a severance payment) upon termination of an employment agreement – unless this has been contractually agreed.

 -